 transitional.

+Each hierarchical element has some relevant optional children that characterize the hierarchy pattern:

+<num>: the element <num> marks up the number of the partition, including letters in case of points (e.g., the point (a) is <num>(a) </num>);

+<heading>: the element <heading> marks up the title of the partition;

+<subheading>: the element <subheading> marks up the subtitle of the partition;

+<crossheading>: the element <crossheading> marks up an intermediate container.

 Debate Structure

-The debate structure is dedicated to parliamentary documents such as report of committees, transcript record of the parliament or assembly, Hansard, debates, voting report, roll calling, etc. In particular to these documents is the unstructured format and the fact that they describe a narrative, similar to a script or a screenplay.
+The debate structure is dedicated to parliamentary documents such as report of committees, transcript record of the parliament or assembly, Hansard, debates, voting report, roll calling, etc. In particular, to these documents is the unstructured format and the fact that they describe a narrative, similar to a script or a screenplay.
 For these reasons the debateStructure includes particular structures that permits this modeling.

 Debate record is similar to a screenplay and so it is mostly composed by sections according with the main topics or actions admitted in the rules of procedure in the assembly: